-This is very common in the advocacy world where desperate people often spread only the words that they wish to hear.
+This is very common in the advocacy world where understandably desperate people often spread only the words that they want to hear.
 It is quite frightening to watch, and often innocent people are lured into spreading.

 This series of posts examines some of the subjects in research and advocacy that affect our disease.
 The initial subjects in this series focus on the following key subjects; placebo trials, stratification, statistics of trials, early drug access, new trial approaches and drug approval processes.

 Here they are so far, enjoy. read from the bottom up.

 - Questions we might ask about clinical trial results (aka – A guide to surviving trial news!)
 Part 2 (1/30/2022)

 - Questions we might ask about clinical trial results (aka – A guide to surviving trial news!)
 Part 1 (1/26/2022)